 In Virginia, constitutional amendments must be approved by the General Assembly in consecutive sessions with an intervening legislative election before being placed on the ballot to be approved by voters.
 In 2019, the redistricting amendment passed both chambers with near unanimous support.
 In 2020, the amendment again passed the Senate with near unanimous approval, and passed in the House of Delegates 54-46.

 Now, Virginia voters will have an opportunity to approve the measure on the November 2020 ballot.

-The campaign for a citizen-led bipartisan redistricting commission is led by OneVirginia2021.
+The effort for a citizen-led bipartisan redistricting commission is led by OneVirginia2021.
 A commonwealth-based nonprofit, the organization has advocated for ending gerrymandering for nearly a decade.
-OneVirginia2021 is led by a Foundation Board and Executive Director Brian Cannon and is guided by an advisory board and leadership council made up of former elected officials, business leaders, and civic entrepreneurs.
+OneVirginia2021 is led by a Foundation Board and Executive Director Liz White and is guided by an advisory board and leadership council made up of former elected officials, business leaders, and civic entrepreneurs.